ijm/fTemplateModules/README.md

 # ToDo
 1. Better examples.
+2. Some proper tests.
-2. The constructed functions are parsed literally with `python ast.parse(f'def {strSig}:\n return f"""{strTmp}"""') `.
+3. The constructed functions are parsed literally with `python ast.parse(f'def {strSig}:\n return f"""{strTmp}"""') `.
 This causes the column numbering to be off in error messages.
 I need to split it into several `parse()` calls to control the line and column numbering better.
-3. I could add a translation step before parsing to do two things: remove comments of a specified type if the user wants them, and to change the template variable designated characters from '{}', which would be most useful for LaTeX templates.
+4. Need to add a transform step that can handing doing things like normalizing whitespace, removing comments, or chaning the template format charater from {} to something else, which would be most useful for LaTeX templates.